pyuc332/Fashion-AI-/README.md

 - Java 17+
 - Node.js 24+ and npm 11+
-- An OpenAI API key with available quota for real classification
+- An OpenAI API key for real classification

 ## Backend Setup